 District Primary Education Programme (DPEP), launched in India in 1994, is one of the largest education projects of its kind in the world.
 The Programme aimed to achieve the long cherished goal of Universalisation of Elementary Education in the country through district-specific planning with emphasis on decentralized management, participatory processes, empowerment and capacity building at all levels.
-The major objectives of District Primary Education Programme are to 1) Provide all children with access to primary education (class I to V), 2) Reduce primary dropout rates for all students to less than 10 percent; 3) Reduce differences in enrolment, dropout rates, and learning achievement levels of students by at least 25 per cent in language and mathematics and at least 40 percent achievement levels in other subjects; 5) DPEP also seeks to strengthen the capacity of national, state and district institutions and organisations for planning, management and evaluation of primary education.
+The major objectives of District Primary Education Programme are to 1) Provide all children with access to primary education (class I to V), 2) Reduce primary dropout rates for all students to less than 10 percent; 3) Reduce differences in enrolment, dropout rates, and learning achievement among gender and social groups to less than 5 percent; 4) Raise the average achievement levels of students by at least 25 per cent in language and mathematics and at least 40 percent achievement levels in other subjects; 5) DPEP also seeks to strengthen the capacity of national, state and district institutions and organisations for planning, management and evaluation of primary education.